javarouka/decorator-advice/README.md

 ```

-If you use this in CommonJS or AMD environment, add 'default'!
+If you use this in CommonJS or AMD environment:

 ```js
 var aspectModule = require('decorator-advice');